ehu7559/cryptoPalsWriteups/set2guide.md

 on immediately.
 (Hooray for reductions!)

 ### Step 3: Attack this new proxy
-We attack the new proxy in exactly the same way we did in Challenge 12.
+We attack the new oracle in exactly the same way we did in Challenge 12.
 The attack methods are the same.

 ### Closing Remark: